 Directors-General for VET met

 The Council Recommendation on VET for sustainable competitiveness, social fairness and resilience and Osnabrück Declaration guide the field of VET.
-Both strategies dictate the need for VET reforms, emphasising continuing lifelong learning, adequate investment in people, digitisation and sustainable principles.
+Both strategies dictate the need for VET reforms, emphasising continuing lifelong learning, adequate investment in people, digitisation and sustainability principles.
 As evidenced by the developments in the last of the four working groups entitled Adult learning as a resilient response to future challenges, an alliance with VET is indispensable in all of this.
-Author of the article was the moderator of the group and Ema Perme from MESS (presentation of the preparations for the new EAAL), Antonio Ranieri from CEDEFOP (on skills for life and work) as well as a representative of the Italian and European trade union confederation Francesco Lauria (on the characteristics of continuing training during the pandemic) were the participants.
+Author of this article was the moderator of the group and Ema Perme from MESS (presentation of the preparations for the new EAAL), Antonio Ranieri from CEDEFOP (on skills for life and work) as well as a representative of the Italian and European trade union confederation Francesco Lauria (on the characteristics of continuing training during the pandemic) were the speakers.

 In the discussion, which followed excellent presentations, we focused on approaches that could increase adult participation in learning, flexible ways of offering ALE and VET, on-the-job training and implementation of all aspects of the Council Recommendation Upskilling Pathways – new opportunities for adults.
 The conclusions were drawn up by Klara Engels-Perenyi, the new European Commission staff member responsible for ALE.
 Our vision is that they will be included in the further work of the relevant directorates and their sectors in all European countries.